 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 9B Introduction to the History of Japan: Read Less [-] HISTORY 20 Introduction to the History of Religion 4 Units Terms offered: Spring 2024, Spring 2023, Fall 2020 This course introduces students to the history of religion from the earliest written records to the modern world, including the monotheistic traditions of Christianity, Islam, and Judaism, the Asian traditions of Buddhism and Hinduism, and much else besides.
+Formerly known as: 9B HISTORY 20 Introduction to the History of Religion 4 Units Terms offered: Spring 2025, Spring 2024, Spring 2023 This course introduces students to the history of religion from the earliest written records to the modern world, including the monotheistic traditions of Christianity, Islam, and Judaism, the Asian traditions of Buddhism and Hinduism, and much else besides.
 Along the way, we will consider such topics as: the relationship between myth and religion; the ways religions define their boundaries, both to create community and to exclude outsiders; religion as a tool of imperial power, as well as a weapon of emancipation; secularization; the rise of fundamentalism; and the modern relationship of religion and science.
-Introduction to the History of Religion: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer: